areibman/repatch/SUPABASE_SETUP.md

 2. Navigate to **SQL Editor**
 3. Copy the contents of `/supabase/migrations/20250104000000_initial_schema.sql`
 4. Paste into the SQL editor and click **Run**
+5. Repeat for `/supabase/migrations/20251115090000_typefully_integration.sql` to enable the Typefully integration tables

 #### Option B: Using Supabase CLI
 ```bash